 Michael Anthony Lee in Court

-A Puyallup man accused of suffocating his ex-girlfriend when she stopped at his apartment to get her belongings was charged with second-degree murder Monday.
+A Puyallup man has been sentenced for killing his ex-girlfriend after she stopped by his apartment to get her belongings, court records show.

-Rojas told a co-worker Wednesday that she was going to stop by her ex’s home to get her belongings.
+Rojas told a coworker she was going to stop by her ex’s home to get her belongings.

-Her fiance told police early Thursday that Rojas hadn’t showed up to work, which he said was unusual.
-He couldn’t get a hold of her and drove to apartments in the 2500 block of South Meridian where he knew the 60-year-old Lee lives.
+Her fiance worried when she didn’t show up for work and drove to the apartments in the 2500 block of South Meridian where he knew Lee lived.

-No one answered the door to Lee’s apartment when officers tried to contact him, but he answered the phone after multiple calls.
+No one answered when officers tried to contact Lee at his apartment, but Lee did answer the phone after multiple calls.

-Lee told them he hadn’t spoken to Rojas in about a week.
+Lee said he hadn’t spoken to Rojas in about a week.

-Officers felt the situation was urgent and had property management let them into the apartment, where they found Rojas’ body covered by a blanket on the floor of a bedroom.
+Officers had property management let them into the apartment, where they found Rojas’ body.

-“Lee said he spun her to the ground, straddled her, and put his hand over her nose and mouth until she stopped breathing,” Ausserer wrote.
-“He told detectives that Rojas was clearly dead, so he covered her body with a blanket and went to his bedroom to lie down until he was awakened by police.”
+“Lee said he spun her to the ground, straddled her, and put his hand over her nose and mouth until she stopped breathing,” the probable cause statement says.